-My physical inspection of the roof void area was restricted due to historic development, insulation material and stored items.
-As a result the roof void areas was only viewed from the access hatches to parts of the front and rear eaves.
+My physical inspection of the roof void area was restricted due to insulation material and stored items.
+As a result the roof void area was only viewed from accessible floored areas.

-The circuits and services, including the central heating system, were not tested or checked and the mains water feed pipe and stopcock could not be located.
+The circuits and services, including the central heating system, were not tested or checked.